William J. Cousins

 Shortly after completing his Ph.D. at Yale University, Cousins went to India with the American Friends Service Committee and began a career in international community development.
 He led several projects over the years in which reliance on local leaders and community members, rather than outside aid, led to important improvement in slum living conditions.

-Notable among these was Cousin's work in the 1970s through UNICEF on the successful model project in Hyderabad, India's fifth largest city.
+Notable among these was Cousins' work in the 1970s through UNICEF on the successful model project in Hyderabad, India's fifth largest city.
 There, Cousins and his team concentrated on creating a community spirit before attempting to improve homes and other community facilities.

 Early life

 Cousins was raised in Ansonia, Connecticut.
 He was struck with polio when he was eight years old, and was initially unable to walk.
 With extensive physical therapy performed by his parents, he began to regain mobility.
-He attended Newington ("Newington Home for Crippled Children."), an rehabilitation school, for several years and by the time he entered Yale University, he was able to walk with just a cane.
+He attended Newington ("Newington Home for Crippled Children."), a rehabilitation school, for several years and by the time he entered Yale University, he was able to walk with just a cane.
 Cousins was awarded both his undergraduate and doctoral degrees in sociology from Yale University.